 Institution: Office of the Marshal of the Świętokrzyskie Voivodeship (www.sejmik.kielce.pl).

-Regional Operational Programme of the Podkarpackie Voivodeship
+Regional Operational Programme of the Podkarpackie Voivodeship of the project - installation of systems and devices to prevent environmental pollution.

 PV ROP 1.1 Scheme B: Direct investment subsidies